MicrosoftDocs/cpp-docs/docs/ide/property-page-xml-files.md

   - "zh-tw"
 ---

-# Property Page XML Files
+# Property Page XML rule files
 The project property pages in the IDE are configured by XML files in the VCTargets folder.
 The exact path depends on which edition(s) of Visual Studio are installed, and the product language.
 For Visual Studio 2017 Enterprise Edition, in English, the path is `%ProgramFiles%\Microsoft Visual Studio\2017\Enterprise\Common7\IDE\VC\VCTargets\1033`.
 The XML files describe the names of the rules, the categories, and the individual properties, their data type, default values, and how they are to be displayed.
 When you set a property in the IDE, the new value is stored in the project file.

 The only scenarios in which you need to understand the internal workings of these files and the Visual Studio IDE are (a) you want to create a custom property page, or (b) you want to customize your project properties by some means other than through the Visual Studio IDE.